Duke Slater: Law career and years after football

 While playing in the NFL, Duke Slater returned to Iowa in the off-seasons to attend law school.
-Slater earned his law degree from the University of Iowa’s College of Law in 1928.
+Slater earned his law degree from the University of Iowa's College of Law in 1928.
 He then practiced law in Chicago while playing for the Cardinals.
 After one year as a high school coach and athletic director in Oklahoma City, Slater returned to Chicago in 1933 as an attorney.

 In 1948, he was elected to the Cook County Municipal Court after receiving nearly one million votes.
 Duke Slater was the second African-American judge in Chicago history, following Wendell E. Green, who was elected in 1942.

 Slater served two six-year terms on the Municipal Court.
 In 1960, he was the first African-American elevated to the Cook County Superior Court, the highest court in Chicago at the time.
 Four years later, Slater moved to the Circuit Court of Cook County following that institution's formation.

 Duke Slater was an active booster and recruiter for the University of Iowa throughout his life.
 He recruited dozens of prominent African-American athletes to Iowa City, including Ozzie Simmons, Jim Walker, Emlen Tunnell, Earl Banks, Harold Bradley Jr., Nolden Gentry, Carl Cain, wrestler Simon Roberts, and many others.

 Personal life and death

 Slater married Etta Searcy in 1926, and they remained married until her death in 1962; they had no children.
-Duke Slater died in 1966 at age 67 of stomach cancer and was buried in Mount Glenwood Cemetery south of Chicago.
+Duke Slater died in 1966 at age 67 of stomach cancer, and was buried in Mount Glenwood Memory Gardens South near Chicago.